caithmac/upsc-digitalgarden/src/site/notes/UPSC/John S. Mill.md

 	- Discussion and debates clarify ideas.
 	- Truth has multi dimensional character and it could be understood only through debate and discussion.
 - Freedom of speech leads social development and enrichment as it distinguish between true or false, right or wring.
 Mill supported expression of everything whether it hold correct or incorrect idea.
-- Freedom of speech is essential for democracy as subjugation of one person leads to ground subjugation of all
+- Freedom of speech is essential for [[UPSC/Democracy|democracy]] as subjugation of one person leads to ground subjugation of all
 -
 > If all mankind minus one, were of one opinion, and only one person were of the contrary opinion, mankind would be no more justified in silencing that **one person, than he, if he had the power, would be justified in silencing mankind**[^1]